xko/files-fu/README.md

-CPU usage reporting and analysis demo
+CPU metrcis collecition and analysis demo
 -----------------------------

 _Future of the [Files-Fu](../.. "assignment mentions both 'FilesForYou' and 'FilesFromYou', I came up with this variant instead - IMO cooler and punchier.
 BTW I'd like to retain the rights for the name, maybe one day I'll use it for a startup :)") - a revolutionary file sharing service - is in danger, as their client app seems to consume too much CPU,